Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Fablehaven: Keys to the Demon Prison

-Fablehaven is in the same genre like Harry Potter, Percy Jackson, and many other great children's fantasy novels.
-This genre has become very hot ever since JK Rowlings first published Harry Potter.
-Unlike the others, this one stands apart due to its amazing creative landscape that remains secret to the ordinary world.
+Fablehaven is in the same genre as Harry Potter, Percy Jackson, Artemis Fowl, and many other great children's fantasy novels.
+It is best suited for the preteen age, although younger children can enjoy it as a read aloud and even adults enjoy this series.
+This genre has become hot since JK Rowlings first published Harry Potter.
+Unlike the others, this one stands apart due to its unique creative landscape that remains secret to the ordinary world.
 Pack filled with adventure, strange creatures, and comedic happenings, this book is excellent for those of all ages.

 How Many Pages Does Each Book Have?

 - Fablehaven (359 pages) This is the story that starts it all.
 Kendra and Seth Sorenson have to stay with their grandparents, whom they have never really spent much time with at their parents' large preserve.
 They soon discover that there is more than meets the eye.
 Their home is surrounded by many magical creatures their grandparents are responsible for taking care of.